spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 it comes to the `_` keyword, which acts like `yield` and `resume` combined in one.

-The code however is really simple and straightforward.
+The code however is really simple and straightforward: infact it has the lowest complexity.

 <a name="complexity"></a>